-Even though mountain bike racing was “my sport,” and road racing was something that I just did, I spent 85 percent of my training time on the road bike.
+Even though mountain bike racing was “my sport,” and road racing was something I just did, I spent 85 percent of my training time on the road bike.

 Why?
 Lots of reasons, including: